-Note ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guara represented document when used with any other PDF reader. ntee the quality of the
+ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.

 Other information

 - ARM Information Center.

 - ARM Technical Support Knowledge Articles.

 - Support and Maintenance.

 - ARM Glossary.